hugoam/two/docs/reflection.md

 - a `Var` is a type-erased [value](../src/obj/Var.h), which can contain any object
 - a `Ref` is a type-erased [reference](../src/obj/Ref.h) to a value, which can be of any type

-It's worth to note that **generic** *value types* are costly to pass around: as `Var` uses heap allocated memory to contain its objects, memory allocations are acted each time one is created or copied.
+It's worth to note that **generic** *value types* are costly to pass around: as `Var` uses heap allocated memory to contain its objects, memory allocations happen each time one is created or copied.
 As a consequence, and a good rule of thumb, when passing objects around, you should use `Ref` everywhere possible.

 Creating a `Var` or `Ref` from a c++ objects is done like so :